buzhidaoqusm/delta/README.md

 **Data Visualization**
 - **Historical Trend Graphs:** Implement a third UI card dedicated to plotting the historical size changes of a specifically selected file or directory across all available snapshots over time.
+- **Largest Files Table:** Implement a table showing largest files.
+- **TreeMap** Implement a tree map similar to how classic disk space analyzers have with the file tree changing with the tree map.

 **Specific Path Scans**
 - **Specific Paths:** Allow users to scan and save specific paths as snapshots and compare later.
 Currently that feature is disabled.